digikar99/polymorphic-functions/README.md

 I know of exactly one: [specialization-store](https://github.com/markcox80/specialization-store).
 It does a [few more things](https://github.com/markcox80/specialization-store/wiki):

-- Dispatch on rest and keyword args
+- Dispatch on &rest args
 - Allow for explicitly naming "specialized function"
+- More tested in some aspects
+- Has its own MOP to aid extensibility
+- `specialization-store` is more than an order of magnitude faster than `typed-dispatch`, without compiler macros; though, both are ridiculously slow than native functions without compiler macros.
+In the absence of compiler-macros, `specialization-store` is about as fast as python.

-Honestly, I'd be on the lookout for something based on MOP.
+Honestly, I'd be on the lookout for something based on the CLOS MOP.
 I spent half an hour on the book; then, gave up, and spent two hours on the first commit of this.

 **What does this do differently?**

-- Current implementation in <600 lines vs 3400+ for specialization-store.
-Yes the latter has more features, but I feel it can be done in <1000 LOC
+- Current implementation in <800 lines vs 3400+ for specialization-store, albeit with no extensibility or dispatch on &rest args
 - I (actually [we](https://github.com/commander-trashdin/cl-overload)) wanted some better compile time reporting; I spent 1.5+ hours on specialization-store, and then gave up
 - I wanted a bit better compile time warnings/suggestions/notes